hackettka/HTML-CSS/classes.md

 Id selectors look like this in the CSS - the name of the selector preceeded by a hashmark:

 ```
-#green-text {
+#navbar {
-	color: green;
+	background-color: yellow;
 }
 ```

-And in the HTML they are incorporated into elements like this:
+...and in the HTML they are incorporated into elements like this:

 ```
 <p id="green-text">